Wilcoxon Two Independent Samples Test

 Note: this test is identical to the Mann-Whitney U test for two independent samples.

-As it is only on rare occasions that we do know that values are Normal distributed, this test is to be preferred over the Student t-test.
+Since it is only on rare occasions that we do know that values are Normal distributed, this test may be preferred over the Student t-test.

 Calculating the exact level of significance is based on calculating all possible permutations of ranks over both samples.
 This is computationally demanding if n and m are larger than 7.